BlueTeamBlake/BlueTeamBlake/README.md

-# 👋 Hey there, my name is Blake!
+# Hi there, my name is Blake!

-## 🧠 About Me
+## About Me

-- 🔐 Sec+ Certified, 3+ years sales, transitioning to cyber
+- Sec+ Certified, Currently working in SOC.
-- 🐍 Python Programmer as a hobby
-- 🏗️ I build projects based off courses (for now)
+- Python Programmer, scripting is my specialty.
-- 🧠 Top 1% on TryHackMe
+- Top 1% on TryHackMe Play CTF's

 ## 🔧 Tools & Tech